Application

 Training @ ASEM

-Our GSEP Programs
+Our GSEP Programmes

 Participants will engage in structured technical sessions, learn within a rigorous academic environment, and gain insight into how advanced engineering research and industry collaboration shape real-world technology development.